 Part 1.
 Chest Radiographs

-1. Do you see any abnormality on the radiograph?
+1. Do you see any abnormalities on the radiograph?

 2. How do you describe the principle abnormality?